blahgeek/emacs-appimage/readme.md

 ## Prerequisite

-- A not-too-old linux system (at least ~ ubuntu 18.04, which is the system it's based on)
+- A not-too-old linux system (at least ~ ubuntu 18.04, which is the system it's built on)
 - Fuse (Should be pre-installed in most distributions. see [here](https://docs.appimage.org/user-guide/troubleshooting/index.html#ref-ug-troubleshooting))

 Tested in: